US Cash Products-Harbor gasoline dips on month-end trade

 Group Three gasoline was seen a half cent stronger at 2.50/1.50 cents under October futures while early October barrels traded at 5.50 cents over November futures.

-Ultra-low-sulfur diesel in Chicago was a quarter cent lower at 3.25/3.75 cents over November futures and Group Three ULSD was seen at 5.50/6.00 cents over.
-(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; Editing by Jim Marshall and Dale Hudson)
+Ultra-low sulfur diesel in Chicago was a quarter cent lower at 3.25/3.75 cents over November futures and Group Three ULSD was seen at 5.50/6.00 cents over.
+(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; editing by Jim Marshall)

+* Announces reinsurance of £957 million of RSA'S legacy U.K. employer's liability business